A City of Sadness: Film techniques

 The movie includes many Chinese dialects, such as Southern Min, Cantonese and Shanghainese, which make this film pellucid for different groups of people.
 Ming-Yeh T. Rawnsley explains that "by representing the political reality of the late 1940s indirectly, A City of Sadness deals with the past, but is not trapped by the past, and is able to achieve a sense of objectiveness and authenticity."
 The use of dialects and historical facts can make audiences have a connection to characters within the film, and ensure the objectiveness and authenticity.
 The film also functions as a form of resistance as those with less power are able to diminish claims by other classes.

 Wen-ching's deafness and muteness began as an expedient way to disguise Tony Leung's inability to speak Taiwanese (or Japanese—the language taught in Taiwan's schools during the 51-year Japanese rule), but wound up being an effective means to demonstrate the brutal insensitivity of Chen Yi's ROC administration.
 As he communicated through other means (photographs, pen and paper) he is often playing the role of an observer.
 His inability to speak could mirror Taiwan being silenced by its oppressors.

 Sound plays an important role in the film as the opening scene is shot in darkness, with the only sound being Emperor Hirohito on the radio broadcast.
 Throughout the film, the use of Japanese language is cultural, as it represents the experiences of the Taiwanese and their cultural identity.
 Most of the characters would not be able to understand much Japanese as they would not have lived through 51 years of Japanese rule.
 This is why the native characters speak Taiwanese with some Japanese words mixed into their speech.

+Hou Hsiao‑Hsien's film narrative style is extremely rare in the history of film.
+His style shows a characteristic called self‑restraint.
+A City of Sadness is the most obvious representative of his film narrative style.
+Hou Hsiao‑Hsien often uses the defined frame in his film shooting process.
+For example, the most typical example in A City of Sadness is the scene shot in the hospital lobby.
+The restriction of the camera to a predetermined axis and the geometry of the space, the space is not only divided into a graphic plane, but the size and shape of the screen itself also changes according to the different narratives.
+This picture‑in‑picture composition emphasizes the graphic quality of the picture.